lddurbin/data-eng-project2/README.md

 `terraform apply`

+This may take a few minutes, but it will do several things:
+* Create a new VM in GCP
+* Install Anaconda
+* Install Docker
+* Clone this GitHub repository

 To test your connection to the newly-created VM, run `./connect.sh`.
+In the VM's console, you can run `ls` to check that the data-eng-project2 directory is listed.
+Type 'exit' to exit the VM.